OngMinXian/NUSPlanner/README.md

       - Provide option to display event in progress report
     - Mark event as complete for the day
     - Display events in chronological order
-    - Create custom tags - Refer to "Create custom tags" category under the next section for more details
+    - Create custom tags - Refer to <a href = "#cust-tags">Create custom tags</a> category under the next section for more details
     - Delete custom tags

 ### 3. Calendar page :calendar: